Branch Brook Park: History

 The famous cherry trees were the result of a 1927 gift from Caroline Bamberger Fuld, sister of department store magnate Louis Bamberger and widow of the store's vice president.
 The Cherry Blossom Festival attracts approximately 10,000 visitors each April.
 Branch Brook Park also features a lake and a pond.

 During World War II, the park's grounds served a tent city for recruits, as well as a landing strip for airplanes of the United States Postal Service.

 The neighborhood on the east side of the park, Forest Hill, is Newark's most affluent.
 Also on the east side of the park is the Cathedral of the Sacred Heart Basilica, one of the largest cathedrals in the United States.

 It has been placed on both the New Jersey (1980) and National (1981) Registers of Historic Places.

+Roller rink

+In 1956, a former reservoir was converted to a skating rink to accommodate requests for year-round ice-skating facilities.
+In October 1957, it opened to the public, featuring dancing and roller-skating in the summer.
+Before December of that year, 50,000 skaters used the facility for ice-hockey and figure skating.
+In 1961, funds from a New Jersey Department of Transportation park sale purchase were used to fund an enlarged entrance and 230-car parking area.
+The structure was enclosed in 1969 for all-weather use.
+The present roller rink was designed circa 1992.

+Its current iteration, Branch Brook Park Roller Skating Center, opened in 1996, is managed by national roller rink chain United Skates of America.
+The 12,000-foot roller rink building is located within the park, and has a contract with Essex County for Branch Brook.
+In 2013, NJ.com described the rink as "a symbol of revitalization for Newark" and "a literal savior of urban skating", exemplifying its relationship to the community, including roller derby, style skating, gospel skaters, and DJ nightlife.

+Restoration

-In 1999 Branch Brook Park began a $25 million ten-year restoration program.
+In 1999, Branch Brook Park began a $25 million ten-year restoration program.
 In 2004, the Park Avenue bridge was repaired, as were the baseball fields in the center of the park.
 In 2007, a plan was created to provide for more than 5,000 cherry trees in the park and renovate and rename the Welcome Center.
 The plan uses a $650,000 grant from the Essex County Recreation and the Open Space Trust Fund from 2006 and private donations.

 In 2012, statues dedicated to sports figures Althea Gibson and Roberto Clemente were unveiled in the park.
 In 2013 the park was in the final phase of the restoration plan.